bluzelle/curium/docs/public/buildvalidatorsentry.md

           --gas=auto --gas-adjustment=1.2 \
           --gas-prices=<minimum gas price> \
           --from vuser

+    The --identity (an optional field) is used to identify your organization, verifiably.
+Generate a PGP key on your Keybase account, and provide the 16 HEX digit public key hash (no spaces).
+This identity is also used to retrieve a logo for your validator's profile, if provided.
+According to COSMOS documentation, UPort may alternatively be used.

     This will stake this node’s validator with the prescribed amount of ubnt tokens to become a validator.
 The validator will participate in validating